Onuachu: Belgian Pro League Player of the Year uncertain of Genk future | Goal.com

 Onuachu: Belgian Pro League Player of the Year uncertain of Genk future

-Paul Onuachu has revealed his uncertainly about continuing his stay with Belgian Pro League side Genk beyond the summer.
+Paul Onuachu has revealed his uncertainty about continuing his stay with Belgian Pro League side Genk beyond the summer.

 The 26-year-old delivered spectacular performances in the 2020-21 season, helping the Blue and White to finish as runner-up and qualify for the Champions League.